praydog/uevr-docs/src/usage/overview.md

 ### Plugins

-Plugins can be installed in the `plugins` folder in the game's configuration directory.
-Simply drop the plugin dll into it.
+Plugins can be installed in the `plugins` folder in the game's per-game configuration directory, or in the global `%APPDATA%/UEVR/plugins` directory.
+Simply drop the plugin DLL into the desired folder.

 ## Troubleshooting & Optimization